The Tax Collector

 The Tax Collector is a 2020 American action thriller film written, directed, and produced by David Ayer.
 The film stars Bobby Soto, Cinthya Carmona, George Lopez, and Shia LaBeouf, and follows two enforcers (known as "tax collectors") working for a Los Angeles crime lord whose business becomes upended, resulting in one of them desperately protecting his family from an old rival.

-The Tax Collector was released in the United States on August 7, 2020, by RLJE Films, and received negative reviews from critics.
+The Tax Collector was released in the United States on August 7, 2020, by RLJE Films.
+The film was panned by critics and it grossed $1.3 million against a budget of $4 million, making it a box office bomb.

 Plot

 In Los Angeles, David Cuevas lives with his wife Alexis and their two children.
-As Alexis’ family prepares for her niece's quinceañera, David arrives at his auto electronics store, where he employs his cousin Lupe.
-Joined by his partner Creeper, David receives a payment from Victor, a newly promoted gangster; David and Creeper are “tax collectors”, enforcers who collect a cut of the profits from 43 local gangs for their boss Wizard, who runs his far-reaching criminal enterprise from prison.
-David and Creeper visit David's uncle Louis, confirming Victor's payment, and collect other gangs’ payments throughout the city.
+As Alexis' family prepares for her niece's quinceañera, David arrives at his auto electronics store, where he employs his cousin Lupe.
+Joined by his partner Creeper, David receives a payment from Victor, a newly promoted gangster; David and Creeper are "tax collectors", enforcers who collect a cut of the profits from 43 local gangs for their boss Wizard, who runs his far-reaching criminal enterprise from prison.
+David and Creeper visit David's uncle Louis, confirming Victor's payment, and collect other gangs' payments throughout the city.

 Learning that a member of his crew has abducted a member of the Bloods for sleeping with his girlfriend, David rescues the Blood, leaving his kidnapper to be beaten for nearly inciting a gang war.
-David and Creeper return the man on peaceful terms to the Bloods’ leader, Bone, and Alexis summons David to intimidate another family out of buying the dress her niece wants.
+David and Creeper return the man on peaceful terms to the Bloods' leader, Bone, and Alexis summons David to intimidate another family out of buying the dress her niece wants.
 Alexis discovers Victor's payment is $20,000 short, and David and Creeper track him down.
 At gunpoint, he admits to skimming the money to pay for his daughter's leukemia treatment; David, a devoted family man himself, lets Victor keep the money.

 David and Creeper visit an associate named Venom for a $200,000 payment, but are met by Conejo, a rival gang leader who declares that Venom now works for him, forcing them to leave empty-handed.
 David informs Louis, who explains that Conejo was a rival of Wizard who retreated to Mexico, earning a reputation for ruthlessness.
 Creeper is eager to eliminate Conejo, but Louis requires a vote from fellow gang leaders.
 Alexis reassures David of her love for him and their life together, and David struggles at his Brazilian Jiu-Jitsu class.